Synonym(s)

 TherapyThis section has been translated automatically.

-Not necessary, education about harmlessness of the findings.
-In case of burning sensations mouth rinses with camomile extract (Kamillosan), salviathymol or dexpanthenol R066.
-Avoid strongly spiced dishes, citrus fruits, pineapple.
-If streptococci or Candida are detected, antimicrobial treatment.
+Not required, clarification of harmlessness of the finding.
+In case of burning sensations, mouth rinses with chamomile extract (Kamillosan), salviathymol or dexpanthenol R066.

 Progression/forecastThis section has been translated automatically.